 Finally be aware that each country has its own regulations for where ashes can be scattered, so be sure to check those too.
 If you are travelling to a country where you don’t speak the language, it’s a good idea to have a letter prepared and translated which details what you are carrying and what your plans are.

-White Rose Modern Funerals provide No Fuss and Personalised Cremations in SW London.
+White Rose Modern Funerals provide No Fuss and Personalised Funerals in SW London and Surrey.
 As husband and wife funeral directors, we deal with each family personally to help create a dignified, memorable and personal send-off for your loved one.
+We can also provide a range of urns, scattering tubes and cremation jewellery and keepsakes.
+For more information speak to Nick or Jacqui on 020 3281 1045.